(Revised: January 15, 2021)

 OCEESA will operate in a non-political, non-partisan, and non-sectarian manner.

 In the event of dissolution of OCEESA, the Executive Council shall, with the approval of the two-thirds majority of the membership, after paying debts, distribute the remaining assets to any of the organizations with like purposes or to organizations formed and operated exclusively for literary, and educational purposes as shall, at that time, qualify as exempt organizations under Section 501 (c) (3) of the Internal Revenue Code of 1954, or under any section amendatory thereof, supplemental thereto, or substituted therefor.
-Any such dissolution shall be accomplished pursuant to the laws of the State of Ohio where the OCEESA headquarter is.
+Any such dissolution shall be accomplished pursuant to the laws under which the Association is incorporated.

 The Executive Council shall make such By-Laws not in conflict with this Constitution as may be necessary for the proper government of the Association.
 Such By-Laws shall require the approval of the membership by a majority vote.